bethmage/go-test/README.md

 ### go-test
     This is just a simple sample :-)
+    - Test on mac arm OK